piScope/piScope/readme.md

    * To provide data analysis enviroment (= python shell, editor, data structure browser, and matplotlib figure)
-   * To allow user to edit matploblib based figures through gui.
+   * To allow user to edit matploblib based figures through gui and save it as a figure.
    * To build a data browsing (scope) application for MDSplus data system (www.mdsplus.org)
    * To provide lego blocks for gluing up large simulation codes by python